Syria's President Bashar Assad sacks Prime Minister Imad Khamis | DW | 11.06.2020

 President Bashar Assad gave no reason for the sudden dismissal of Prime Minister Imad Khamis, who has been in power since 2016.
 Syria is experiencing a sharp economic downturn, with elections looming next month.

 Syrian President Bashar Assad announced he had dismissed Prime Minister Imad Khamis on Thursday.
-Khamis has occupied the role since 2016.
+Khamis had occupied the role since 2016.

 "President Assad has issued decree number 143 for the year 2020 which relieves the prime minister Imad Muhammad Dib Khamis of his position," an official statement from the president read.